 Renowned the world over, Kerala Ayurvedic Massage can be experienced at many hotels, resorts and spas all over Thiruvananthapuram.
 However, if you want the real deal, head to Kovalam.

-This area has many of these spas situated on the beach and even specialized centres dedicated to very traditional and therapeutic variations of this science such as the Amritha Ayurvedic Centre and Vydyashala Ayurveda.
+This area has many of these spas situated on the beach and even specialized centres dedicated to very traditional and therapeutic variations of this science such as the Amrita Ayurvedic Centre and Vaidyashala Ayurveda.

 Boasting some of the finest beaches along the 17 kilometre Kovalam coastline and rich in culture and heritage with dozens of temples and museums, teeming with life and an abundance of exciting and exotic cuisines Thiruvananthapuram has enough to offer any visitor an experience of a lifetime.
-Let us know how your trip went in the comments section!
-And don’t forget to share.
+Let us know your favourite places to visit in Thiruvananthapuram in the comments section!